AIRSHIP DREAMS: ESCAPING GRAVITY

 In 2015 the Dump It On Parliament Revisited project was commissioned and hosted by Bedfordshire libraries and produced by Bedford Creative Arts.
 This culminated in a live event at Leighton Buzzard Library Theatre featuring alternative bands, whose styles span from hip-hop to hardcore, from indie to dub, from psychedelia to full-on punk.
 This was an opportunity not just to bring the noise to the traditionally quiet spaces of Bedfordshire's libraries but to act as a reminder of the area's local cultural heritage.

 Steve Spon of UK Decay, still active musically, helped curate the event and appeared onstage with Roshi Nasehi to lead the audience in singing along the Bob Dylan-esque acoustic anthem "Break Down The Walls".
 It was an evening in which punkish euphoria and anger mingled, along with the strange thrill of previously disconnected young people joining forces for the first time.
-The beginning of something new, perhaps.
+The beginning of something new, perhap

 THEATRE TÉMOIN’S ‘ASMA – ROUTES BEDFORD’